tpapp/StataDTAFiles.jl/README.md

     ...
 end
 ```
 where the method for `open` would open the DTA file, read some metadata (byte order, layout, etc), and provide an iterator for the rows.

+Date conversion is provided by `elapsed_days`.

 See the unit tests for examples.

 ## Caveats